elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 ### HostNetwork:false Installation

-For this installation, users need to configure the two following agent policies :
+For this installation, users need to configure the two following agent policies.

+**Agent policies:**

 - Leader Daemonset Policy:
 Keep enabled all the default datasets
 ![daemonset policy](./images/ksm01.png)
-Only change the kube-state-metrics endpoint url to point to `kube-state-metrics-0`
+- Only change the kube-state-metrics endpoint url to point to `kube-state-metrics-0`
 ![daemonset policy](./images/ksm-ksm01.png)

 - Deployment policy for rest of shards. **Repeat and create same policies for each shard you have created with KSM installation**
 Disable all the default datasets except KSM
 ![daemonset policy](./images/ksm02.png)
-Only change the kube-state-metrics endpoint url to point to `kube-state-metrics-1`
+- Change the kube-state-metrics endpoint url to point to `kube-state-metrics-1`
 ![daemonset policy](./images/ksm-ksm02.png)

+**Manifest Installation:**

 Deploy following manifests: